-Travellers (visitors and returning Canadian Residents), particularly those that have visited farms and other agricultural sites, pose a risk for the introduction of a Foreign Animal Disease (FAD), or a Plant Quarantine Pest, into Canada's susceptible animal or plant populations.
+Travellers (visitors and returning Canadian residents), particularly those that have visited farms and other agricultural sites, pose a risk for the introduction of ASF, other Foreign Animal Diseases (FAD), or Plant Quarantine Pests, into Canada's susceptible animal or plant populations.
 The risk of disease and pest transmission is increased when travellers will be visiting farms and agricultural sites in Canada.
 The primary modes of disease and pest exposure inherent with travellers to Canada are: